redhat-sap/sap-workshops/sap-integration/README.md

 [![400-left](img/postman02.png)](https://redhat-sap.github.io/sap-workshops/sap-integration/img/postman02.png)

-As you can notice, you don't need to provide the `APIKey` Header to authenticate with SAP Business Hub anymore, as this is automatically added through the Policy you have configured for your product in 3scale.
+As you can notice, you don't need to provide the `APIKey` Header to authenticate with SAP Business Hub anymore, as this is automatically added through the Policy you have configured for your Product in 3scale.
 Try to reproduce this request a few times in Postman and you should see initial statistics coming up in 3scale.

 [![500-left](img/stats01.png)](https://redhat-sap.github.io/sap-workshops/sap-integration/img/stats01.png)

+You can try to do the same with the other methods exposed by the `Analytical Reporting - View Management API` and check the results are the same when doing the request to 3scale APIcast or doing it directly in SAP Business Hub.
+If we want users and developers to consume these APIs, they will need to get access to the Swagger Specification.
+To facilitate this we can import these specifications into 3scale.
+Go back to `Analytical Reporting - View Management API` definition in [SAP Business Hub](https://api.sap.com/api/analytics_reporting_view/overview) and click on `Download API Specification` button and download it as a **JSON** file.
+Go back to `3scale API Management` portal and select `Audience` from the top menu.
+Then select `Developer Portal - ActiveDocs` and use the `Create a new spec` link from the right.
+Add the following information when prompted:

+- Name: Analytical Reporting - View Management API
+- System Name: AnalyticalReportingView
+- Publish?: Ensure is **checked**
+- Description: Analytical Reporting - View Management API
+- Service: SAP Business Hub
+- API JSON Spec: (copy the content from the JSON file you just downloaded)
+- Skip swagger validations: Ensure is **checked**